zslajchrt/zslajchrt.github.io/_drafts/dci-and-morpheus.md

 ###Solution

+DCI represents every use case by means of the so-called *context*.
+The context defines *roles* and expresses *interactions* between them.
+Each role in the context is played by one object (data, entity).
+The role contains the code that would otherwise reside in the object's class.
+Thus, roles effectivelly separate the stable part of the code from the unstable.

+###Example

 When transferring money the user's head probably *contains* two things: the two accounts selected to take part in the transaction.
 Besides the two things/objects he or she also knows the roles of each account: one as the source and the other as the destination account.